joshbegley/nyt-latest/README.md

 `The action came after the channel aired a report describing a number of leaders of Iranian backed armed groups as terrorists.`\
 https://nytimes.com/2024/10/19/world/middleeast/iraq-iran-mbc-media-group.html

-**The Briefing: Rotherham 0 Wrexham 1: Mullin's scoring return and explaining the New York Stadium**\
+**Rotherham 0 Wrexham 1: Mullin's scoring return and explaining the New York Stadium**\
-`Richard Sutcliffe analyses the key talking points from Wrexham's win at Rotherham - played at the New York Stadium`\
+`Richard Sutcliffe analyses the key talking points from Wrexham's win at Rotherham — played at the New York Stadium`\
 https://nytimes.com/athletic/5842055/2024/10/19/rotherham-wrexham-mullin-parkinson/

 **Wisconsin shows off its toughness: Takeaways from Badgers' win at Northwestern**\